Temporal Dynamics of Coordinated Online Behavior: Stability, Archetypes, and Influence: Results

 \section{Results}

-The application of our method to the 2019 UK general elections dataset produced a multiplex temporal network $G$ comprising 277K nodes and 4.1M edges.
+The application of our method (See \textit{Materials and Methods} for a detailed discussion of our methodological approach) to the UK 2019 electoral debate produced a multiplex temporal network $G$ comprising 277K nodes and 4.1M edges.
 On average, a layer $G_i \in G$ contains 11K nodes ($\sigma = 169$) and 164K edges ($\sigma = 19$K).
 In total, $\simeq 600$ different CCs were part of $G$ for at least one time window.
-However, only a limited number of such CCs persisted for all of the time.
-These also include the vast majority of all users in the network.
-For this reason, in the following we present detailed results for the top-10 largest CCs, which account for $\simeq 45\%$ of all users in $G$.
+The analysis of the USA 2020 debate resulted in a multiplex temporal network $G$ comprising 526K nodes and 7.5M edges.
+On average, a layer $G_i \in G$ contains 21K nodes ($\sigma = 2$K) and 303K edges ($\sigma = 79$K).
+In total, $\simeq 2$K different CCs were part of $G$ for at least one time window.
+Out of all the CCs identified in both the UK 2019 and the USA 2020 datasets, only a limited number persisted for all of the time.
+These also include the vast majority of all users in the networks.
+For this reason, in the following we present detailed results only for the top-10 largest CCs from both datasets (See \textit{Supporting Table}~S3).